 This is an intermediate to advanced level trip.
 To take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
 Solid ski touring experience is required on this tour, plus some roped climbing or cramponing experience.
 Type of ascent: 20% uplift and 80% skinning on this tour – approx 5500m skinning up, 7300m skiing down (including Chamonix day tour on day 1.)

-One UIAGM guide skiing with 4 clients.
-This gives us the best chance of summiting the Paradiso in mixed conditions, with one efficient trip on the summit scramble.
+One IFMGA guide skiing with 5 clients.
+An Aspirant guide may also join the team, skiing at 2:5 ratio.
+This is ideal for summiting the Paradiso, with one efficient trip on the summit scramble.

 Included in price